-We have developed a brand-new platform that is fun, engaging and promotes online safety learning in an enjoyable and safe way.
+So, we have developed a new platform that is fun, engaging and promotes online safety learning in an enjoyable and safe way.
 Features such as badges, points and modules completed are more easily accessible from the home page.

-The new platform will be more accessible for those with special educational needs, with plain background options and subtitles on every video.
+We have updated our learning content, covering many of the issues relevant to young people.
+The new platform is more accessible for those with special educational needs too, with plain background options and subtitles on every video.

 We have worked with our Digital Champions to ensure that we have attuned the platform to the needs of young people, and we thank them for all their hard work.